Jumping onto a bit of a hobby horse of mine as summer is coming, and that’s the vexed issue of air conditioning in the domestic home.

 You’ll probably want to put it away somewhere in winter.

 You can think clearly in the middle of a hot day.

 I find the noise of the air-con unit can be oddly relaxing as it’s a constant white noise compared to intermittent noises from outside.

 Many units include a dehumidifier only option so they can be of use to people with damp problems in the winter months.

 There are plenty of companies that sell portable air conditioners, and I can’t readily recommend this unit or that unit, as while I’ve owned two, that’s not enough to compare with what’s on the market today.

 Candidly, most of the ones you can find online seem pretty much the same, some vary a bit in cooling capability (BTU) and noise levels, but I really wouldn’t stress too much over minor differences.

-This one seems to be decent enough (affiliate link), and comes with the extractor hose and window plate attachment in the price.
+These are the sorts of things you want to be looking for (affiliate link), and comes with the extractor hose but not the window plate attachment in the price.
 Your local electrical retailer may have one, but try to get it delivered, as they’re quite heavy.

 I made the mistake of collecting one from a shop once, never again.